 My heart was right.
 I’d dodged a bullet.
 Can you imaging how this relationship and situation would have turned out if I had accepted the job?

 As female entrepreneurs we need to follow our gut and hearts when it comes to opportunities.
 Especially as sometimes they seem too good to be true at the start, then we realise this too late.

 The opportunity has to fit our purpose and overall goals in life, if not it is not a true opportunity.

-The main reason I became a business owner was to have more flexibility, not be treated like an employee by being confined to others demands, and to spend more time with my young children as they are going up.
+The main reason I became a business owner was to have more flexibility, not be treated like an employee by being confined to others demands, and to spend more time with my young children as they are growing up.
 Taking this work would have gone against all that is important to me, even though it would have been amazing for my reputation.